 The Elder Scrolls Online is an absolutely massive game!
 So much so, that’s extremely easy to get lost, especially as a new player.
 But don’t worry, we’ve got you covered!
 This complete Beginner Guide for ESO will walk you through tons of great Rapid Fire Tips designed to get you into the game and play smart from the start.
 Here we go!

 1) Picking your class skills

 After you complete the initial tutorial for ESO you’ll get access to three skill points.
 Now each class in the game also has three unique skill lines, so the best thing to do right off the bat is to place one skill point into each of those 3 class skill lines.
 That will let you unlock the first active skill in each.
 Not only will this give you three basic abilities to use right away, but it’ll also ensure that you’re leveling each skill line equally which is also important.

 2) Travel to a starter zone

-Tip number two is to fast travel to one of the three starters zones right away.
+Tip number two is to fast travel to one of the three starter zones right away.
 These are the zones of Bleakrock Isle, Kenarthi’s Roost, and Stros M-kai.
-These islands have some basic quests and easy to defeat enemies that will help you get a good feel for the game without getting overwhelmed or confused, plus there’s no world bosses or group encounters like Dolmens or Harrowstorms to beat you down in an instant.
+These islands have some basic quests and easy-to-defeat enemies that will help you get a good feel for the game without getting overwhelmed or confused, plus there are no world bosses or group encounters like Dolmens or Harrowstorms to beat you down in an instant.
 I recommend you pick one of these Starter Islands (Kenarthi’s Roost is my favorite) and complete all the starting quests there.
 This should get you a few levels under your belt in a relatively safe environment.